How do I get started?

 After the certification period expires, the student must take the class again.
 This keeps you up to date on the latest information and reinforces good habits.
 Some states’ certification periods differ.
 A fee is required.

 Yes our course is fully in Spanish.
 We also have technical support for our Spanish speaking customers.

 Can I buy a bunch of classes and then resell them?

 A course delivered via the Internet can be taken at a time that is convenient to the student and their company, like 24/7 – 365 days per year.
-Course is taken on an as needed basis.
+The course is taken on an as-needed basis.

 Is this card good in all 50 states?